Hiroshige illustrated about thirty books. The earliest is entitled

 (18) Cherry-blossom to be painted with white and pink.
 There are many different kinds, the one illustrated only gives a general idea.
 The petals are generally irregular.
 One must not draw flowers in too regular a form.

 (19) To draw a Tai fish quickly.
 First draw the upright lines with Yakifude [i.e. stick of soft wood burnt at the top and used instead of a pencil before the Meiji period].
 The head to take ¼ of the space, 2/4 for the body and ¼ for the tail, an extra 1/8 being taken for the ends of the tail.
 Next draw the horizontal line and fix the proportion of the eyes, mouth and fins.
 The proportion differs in different fish as illustrated afterwards.
 Accurate drawings of Tai fish and Hobo.

 (20) Akauwo (red fish).
 Proportion: 2/7 for head, 4/7for body, 1/7 for tail.
 Fine scales

 all over the body.
 Also Tai fish in brush-work style.

 (21) Aji fish.
 Proportion: ¼ for head, ¾ for body.
 Drawn in both styles.

 (22) Mother of pearl oyster and Sayori fish.
 These do not require diagrams.
-Drawn
+Drawn in both styles.

 (23) Ayu (mountain trout).
 Proportion in 5 except the tail.
 Drawn in both styles.